TechieTeee/TechieTeee/README.md

-- 👋 Hi, I’m Temiloluwa and @TechieTeee on the interwebs
+- 👋 Hi, I’m Temiloluwa aka TechieTeee on the interwebs
 - 👀 I’m a data engineer and blockchain developer.
 - 🌱 I’m currently building novel and decentralised data pipelines by combining the worlds of web 3 and data engineering.
 - 💞️ I’m looking to collaborate on projects that help to democratize web 3 and data products for the masses.